-How the Rolling Stones Launched a New Decade and Era With ‘Sticky Fingers’
+How the Rolling Stones Launched a New Era With ‘Sticky Fingers’

 Reeling from the loss and sudden death of their early leader Brian Jones as well as the violent tragedy that overshadowed their free show at the Altamont Speedway, the Rolling Stones closed out the '60s under a dark cloud of turmoil.